uinix-js/uinix-theme/readme.md

 }
 ```

-You can also create your theme specs and customize specific theme properties and CSS properties.
+Or, you can create your own theme spec by specifying the relationships of theme properties and CSS properties.

 ```js
 const themeSpec = {